bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/sha256sum.md

 provided in the .
 If they match (good!) it
 ==========================================

-will print “filename: OK”.
+will print "filename: OK”.
 ==========================

 If they don’t match (warning, you might have been hacked), it will
 ==================================================================

-print “filename: FAILED”.
+print "filename: FAILED”.
 =========================

 sha256sum –check